 Here’s how to use it to generate more customers fast.

-#1 Optimize your Pinterest SEO
+#1 Optimize your Pinterest

 If I could read your mind, I’d guess that right about now you’re wondering: